yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 applied](https://www.mckinsey.com/capabilities/quantumblack/our-insights/demystifying-data-mesh).

-The "ubiquitous language" that bridges the data pipeline to the front-end serving layer can be achieved by standardizing the schema design.
+The "ubiquitous language" that bridges the data pipeline to the front-end serving layer can be achieved by **standardizing the schema design by using an interchangeable format**.
 For example, as for the RESTful APIs, the [Swagger specs](https://swagger.io/) of the API endpoints should stick to the entities, objects, etc. of the domains.
 In terms of implementations, it is worth considering the bidirectional conversion of Swagger standard from/to the data schemas used in the data pipeline.
 For example, it's common to see various data representations, data types, and data schemas in different components of an application.

 |Stage|Data representation|Framework|
 |---|---|---|